nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_summary.md

 ## Sections ##

-There is only a single main section for the summary section with 5 subsections:
+There is only a single main section for the summary section with five subsections:

  - [Last 3 Encounters](accessrecord_view_summary.html#last-3-encounters)
  - [Active Problems and Issues](accessrecord_view_summary.html#active-problems-and-issues)